5 Skills for Success

 • It’s essential for group and team environments, understanding perspectives, and sharing information effectively.

-• Other skills related to communication include: writing, reading, listening, speaking, negotiation, self-reflection, and problem-solving.
+• It’s related to: writing, reading, negotiation, self-reflection, and problem-solving.

 • Visit these training tools to improve your communication skills.

-• You can also visit the NSCC Learning Supports for more information on accessing Writing and English as an Additional Language (EAL) resources and supports.
+• You can also visit the NSCC Learning Supports for more resources and supports.

-When you’re studying and learning at NSCC, talk to your Student and Faculty Advisors to learn more about the skills for success that are needed for your profession.
-You can also visit the Government of Canada Job Bank to explore careers by essential skills.
+When you’re studying and learning at NSCC, talk to an Advisor to learn more about the skills for success that are needed for your profession or visit the Government of Canada Job Bank to explore careers by essential skills.

 Thinking about Your Skills for Success